GodModed/ai-captions/LEARN.md

 * Clone the repo
 * Install python from [here](https://www.python.org/downloads/) if you have not already installed it.
-* You can install ImageMagic from [here](https://imagemagick.org/script/download.php) (The installer includes FFmpeg)
+* You can install FFmpeg from [here](https://www.ffmpeg.org/download.html) or use your package manager to install it.
 * Install the requirements by running `py setup.py` inside of the project directory.

 ### Executing program